Funchal Portugal Travel Guide

 Be aware of airline baggage drop-off deadlines.
 Online check-in often saves time at the airport.

-Prepare for standard security: remove liquids and electronics from carry-on luggage.
+Prepare for standard security: remove liquids and electronics from carry-for your bags.

 Renting a car offers flexibility for exploring Madeira's diverse landscapes.